MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab07_Deploy Azure Health Data Services workspace and FHIR service.md

 1. Select or fill in the parameter values (see image below).

     > [!ALERT] Important: In order to successfully deploy resources with this ARM template, the user must have [Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) rights for the [Resource Group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal) where the components are deployed.
 Before running the ARM template, it is recommended to create a new resource group first and check that you have Owner permissions.
-Once you confirm that you have Owner rights, then select that resource group in the dropdown menu when you fill out the deployment form (see \#3 below).
+Once you confirm that you have Owner rights, then select that resource group in the dropdown menu when you fill out the deployment form.

     1. [] Accept the default Subscription and set the resource group to the training resource as shown. (the resource may be named differently).